fictitious/solid-devtools/doc/parts.md

 The purspose of background wokrer is
 - to update the state of the extension icon (action icon) in the browser toolbar
-- to create the relay for passing messages between devtools page and the content script which runs in the page being debugged
+- to create the passthrough for passing messages between devtools page and the content script which runs in the page being debugged

 ## hook